ChazCisneros20/CNN_SkinCancerClassifier/README.md

 ![Skin lesion analysis preview](cnn_skincancerDetectionImage.png)

-This project shows a simple but strong example of my ability to build and understand a CNN from the ground up.
-I worked through the full process of image classification for skin cancer detection, from convolution-style feature extraction to the final prediction.
+This repository contains a notebook-based implementation of a Convolutional Neural Network built from scratch for skin lesion classification.
+It describes the full model pipeline: image preprocessing, convolution-style feature extraction, pooling, and a Scikit-Learn MLP-based classifier for binary prediction of lesions as benign or cancerous.

 ## What this project shows

-I coded the core convolution-related modules myself, which demonstrates that I understand how CNNs work at a fundamental level rather than just using them as a black box.
-The project covers the full pipeline:
+The notebook demonstrates how core convolution-style modules can be implemented directly and how they contribute to a full CNN workflow.
+The project covers the complete pipeline:

-- building the convolution-style modules myself
+- building custom convolution-style modules
-- learning how image features are extracted and reduced
+- extracting and reducing image features
-- connecting those features into a neural network
+- combining learned features into a neural classifier
-- using the model for final binary classification
+- performing binary classification on skin lesion images

-This is especially useful for showing that I can work with CNN concepts from the module level all the way to the final model output.
+The result is a transparent example of a CNN-style image classification pipeline from input images to final predictions.

 ## Why this is a strong project